A-Z of Student Services

 Western at Waterbury

-Naugatuck Valley Community College, Ekstrom Hall, Room 627
+Naugatuck Valley Community College, Founders Hall, Room 129

-Located on the campus of Naugatuck Valley Community College, Western at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.N.), a Bachelor of Science in Justice and Law Administration, and a number of general education courses.
+Located on the campus of Naugatuck Valley Community College, Western at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.N.), and a number of general education courses.

 WestConnduit is Western’s campus portal.
 It brings together campus announcements, upcoming events, social media and access to essential resources like Blackboard Learn (course management system) and Banner Web (see your grades, course schedules, financial aid information, register for classes and make payments).